DanielLitvak97/WorldOfGames/README.md

 Then displays it in its web application, which can be accessed by "http://localhost:8777".

-The following were done in order to acomplish that:
+The following were done in order to accomplish that:

 I created 2 Dockerfiles: